-- To enroll: Select "Add", input the 5 digit code from WebSOC, and then click "Send Request." - To drop: Select "Drop", input the 5 digit code from WebSOC, and then click "Send Request." - To change grade option/units: Select "Change", input the 5 digit code from WebSOC and change request, and then click "Send Request." - Once changes have been submitted, the system will indicate if further action is needed or if there are any problems.
+- To drop: Select "Drop", input the 5 digit code from WebSOC, and then click "Send Request." - To change grade option/units: Select "Change", input the 5 digit code from WebSOC and change request, and then click "Send Request." - Once changes have been submitted, the system will indicate if further action is needed or if there are any problems.
 As the following image demonstrates, enrollment in Sociology 1 is not complete until the student enrolls in the corresponding discussion section.